glasnt/talks/2020_04_PyCon_Talk.podium/slides.md

 ???

-so let's get started, by taking a look at django as it comes out of the box
+So, ;et's look at Django, as it comes out of the box.

 ---
 <div class="shell-wrap"><p class="shell-top-bar">bash</p><p class="shell-body">